Skip to main content

 The Challenge

 A/R days had ballooned to 58 days with over $1.2 million in receivables beyond 90 days.
-The practice had no dedicated follow-up staff, and claims were aging past timely filing limits with multiple payers.
+The practice had no assigned follow-up staff, and claims were aging past timely filing limits with multiple payers.

 Our Approach